Astron456/Astron-s-Site/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi, I'm a undergraduate student of Finance from Nankai Univeristy.
-Here I work intensively with my mentor professor Xin Geng on fields of Nonparametric Estimation and Econometrics.
+Hi, I'm an undergraduate student of Finance from Nankai Univeristy.
+Here I work intensively with my mentor, professor Xin Geng, on fields of Nonparametric Estimation and Econometrics.
 I also work with my excellent alumini Peilin Yang from Standford University on topics of Local Projection and VAR.

 For my internship experience, I worked as a policy analyst in China Banking and Insurance Regulatory Commission (CBIRC).
 I also worked as a data analyst with derivative department from Xiangcai Security on topics of debt issue and option pricing.